What is chalk paint?

 What are the best brand of chalk paint for furniture painting?

-I only use two brands for furniture (when I’m not making my own):
+I only use three brands for furniture (when I’m not making my own):

-Renaissance Chalk Finish Paint and Annie Sloan’s Chalk Paint.
-The application is much quicker, since you apply fewer coats than you would with brands like Rustoleum chalk paint & Valspar chalky finish.
-Any way you go, the product will be an original and you can always wax, stain, glaze or sand anything in the design.
+Renaissance Chalky Finish Paint, Annie Sloan’s Chalk Paint, and Valspar Chalky Finish.
+The application is much quicker, since you apply fewer coats than you would with brands like Rustoleum chalk paint.
+Any way you go, the product will be an original and you can always add character by staining, glazing or waxing.